Mazagon Dock Shipbuilders shares erase early gains; close over 1 pc lower | Business

 Mazagon Dock Shipbuilders on Thursday reported a manifold jump in consolidated net profit to Rs 230.54 crore for the quarter ended March 2021.

-The company had reported a profit of Rs 41.55 crore in the corresponding period of the previous fiscal.
+The company had reported a profit of Rs 41.55 crore in the corresponding period previous fiscal.

 Its revenue from operations grew by 6 per cent in the quarter under review to Rs 1,105.11 crore, from Rs 1,043 crore in the year-ago period.